 As you breathe in, air flows through your mouth or nose, and the trachea through your lungs.
 The trachea divides into bronchial tubes that enter the lungs and divide into smaller bronchi.
-These split into smaller branches which are called bronchioles.
+These split into smaller branches, which are called bronchioles.
 There are tiny air sacs at the end of the bronchioles known as alveoli.
 The alveoli draws oxygen from the inhaled air and releases carbon dioxide, which is exhaled from the body.

 A thin layer of padding called pleura covers the lungs.
-The pleura supports the lungs and allows them to move back and forth against the chest wall as they expand and contract at intake.
+The pleura supports the lungs and allows them to move back and forth against the chest wall as they expand and contract.
 A small, dome-shaped muscle, called the diaphragm, separates the chest from the abdomen under the lungs.
-The diaphragm goes up and down as you breathe, driving air into and out of the lungs
+The diaphragm goes up and down as you breathe, driving air into and out of the lungs.

 What Are The Types of Lung Cancer?

 Adenocarcinomas account for up to 40 percent of cases of lung cancer.
-Although adenocarcinomas, like other lung cancers, are associated with smoking, these cancer types are often seen in non-smokers— especially women— who develop lung cancer.
-Most adenocarcinomas occur in the outer, or secondary, lung regions.
-They too continue to spread to and beyond the lymph nodes.
+Although adenocarcinomas, like other lung cancers, are associated with smoking, these cancer types are often seen in non-smokers— especially in women.
+Most adenocarcinomas occur in the outer, or secondary lung regions.
+They, too, continue to spread to and beyond the lymph nodes.
 Adenocarcinoma in situ is a subtype of adenocarcinoma that frequently occurs in the lungs at several locations and spreads along pre-existing alveolar walls.

 Symptoms of Adenocarcinomas